MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_tutorials/1_github_actions.md

 # CI/CD File Architecture

-Developing GitHub Actions requires some familiarity with YAML (a recursive acronym that stands for "YAML Ain't Markup Language").
-Since YAML is a common data serialization language, we assume the reader has familiarity with it; if not, see [GitHub Actions Resources](/resources/#github-actions) for resources which will quickly acquaint you with YAML.
-{: .notice}

 GitHub Actions are added to a repository by adding entry workflows to the `.github/workflows` directory (path is relative to the root of the repository and mandated by GitHub).
 Each workflow is a YAML file and GitHub requires that